 Using sex toys

 As I just mentioned, you have to be willing to try new things.
-If you never tried sex toys or “marital aids,” give them a try.
-There are hundreds of toys out there for him and for her.
-Furthermore, if you think going grocery shopping is an adventure, you really need to go sex toy shopping…there’s something overtly erotic about it.
+If you have never tried sex toys, or “marital aids,” give them a try.
+There are hundreds of toys out there.
+Furthermore, if you think going grocery shopping is an adventure, you really need to go sex toy shopping.
+There is something overtly erotic about it.

-If oral sex is something you’re just not into or you’ve never tried before, you may want to open up a bit.
+If oral sex is something you are just not into or you have never tried before, you may want to open up a bit.
 Keep in mind, Selfless Sex is more about you giving pleasure to your partner than receiving.
-Most people enjoy receiving oral pleasure and, at the same time, oral sex can move beyond the genitals.
+Most people enjoy receiving oral pleasure.
+At the same time, oral sex can move beyond the genitals.
 You can kiss someone from head to toe, taste them and lick them, breathe them in.
-Plus, more women report having an orgasm from oral sex versus intercourse anyhow.
-Give it a try and you may enjoy the results too.